vetematts/PlexToolkit/README.md

 2.  **Known Franchise**: Select from a list of major film franchises.
 3.  **Studio / Keyword**: Find movies by production company.
 4.  **Settings**: Manage your API keys and connection settings.
-5.  **Tools / Fix Artwork**: Run the artwork fixer on a collection or the whole library.
+5.  **Tools / Fix Posters & Backgrounds**: Run the tool on a collection or the whole library.

 ## Disclaimer ⚠️